manishmadugula/Notes/Code/java.md

 - Use IntelliJ's Generate to generate code for getter and setter in class.

 ## Class Initialization
+### Basics
+- Loading involves obtaining the byte array representing the Java class file.
+- Verification of a Java class file is the process of checking that the class file is structurally well-formed and then inspecting the class file contents to ensure that the code does not attempt to perform operations that are not permitted.
+- Preparation involves the allocation and default initialization of storage space for static class fields.
+Preparation also creates method tables, which speed up virtual method calls, and object templates, which speed up object creation.
+- Initialization involves the processing of the class's class initialization method, if defined, at which time static class fields are initialized to their user-defined initial values (if specified).
 ### When is a class loaded in java
 - Class loading is done by ClassLoaders in Java which can be implemented to eagerly load a class as soon as another class references it or lazy load the class until a need of class initialization occurs.
 If Class is loaded before its actually being used it can sit inside before being initialized.
 I believe this may vary from JVM to JVM.
 While its guaranteed by JLS that a class will be loaded when there is a need of static initialization.